dylanlikelihood/A-Real-Intro-To-Stats/Stat Guide.md

 ## Note to reader:

-- This reading list provides a structured introduction to statistics, designed with a minimal mathematical prerequisite.
-Upon completion, it is recommended to further bolster your mathematical foundation.
+- If you plan to do a statistics bachelors, you will find that a lot of your classes are pretty similiar in content from the previous classes, only the mathematical background assumption is higher.
+Given this, it makes sense to prioritize math classes.
+The higher level books/classes ofer far more than what you'll get from lower division book/classes(with some exceptions).
-  Consider delving into subjects such as Calculus, Linear Algebra, Proof Writing, and Real Analysis to deepen your statistical knowledge.
+- Consider delving into subjects such as Calculus, Linear Algebra, Proof Writing, and Real Analysis to deepen your ability to read higher level stat/probability books.

-## Recommended Path:
+## Recommended Path For The Casual Reader (Baby Freedman):
+I found these two books by Freedman to do a much better job than other introductory statistics books at this level.
+For example, how to properly understand Standard Deviation or R^2.
 1. [Statistics by David Freedman](https://www.amazon.com/Statistics-4th-David-Freedman/dp/0393929728/ref=sr_1_1?crid=5NI68XVXP3ZK&keywords=statistics+david+freedman&qid=1650668759&sprefix=statistics+dav%2Caps%2C133&sr=8-1)